• Skip to primary navigation

 Notes

 • Leftover muffins can be frozen and thawed for future meals.
-Once muffins are cooled to room temperature, wrap in wax paper or foil, then store in a freezer-safe bag or tightly sealing container.
-Bread will keep for 3 to 6 months when stored properly.
+Once muffins are cooled to room temperature, freeze individually on a parchment lined baking sheet, then transfer to a freezer-safe container.
+Muffins will keep for 3 months or more in the freezer.

 • Buttermilk substitute - in a liquid measuring cup, add 1 tablespoon of lemon juice or white vinegar.
 Fill with milk (to the 1 cup line), then allow to set for 5 minutes.
 This will curdle your milk, creating a buttermilk substitute.